IITGuwahati-AI/Learning-Content/Phase 3 - 2020 (Summer)/Week 1 (Mar 28 - Apr 4)/README.md

 3. After **4 Apr 2020 EOD** no request will be entertained.

-4. For any serious doubt regarding code on data set create an issue in this very repository or comment on the FB post with your doubts.
+4. For any serious doubt regarding code or data set create an issue in this very repository or comment on the FB post with your doubts.